voteflux/flux-website-v2/README.md

 * git push
 * Go to your repo on GitHub and make a pull request
 * This will help with the Pull Request https://github.com/voteflux/flux-docs/blob/master/docs/contributing/index.rst

+## CICD Notes

+* Changes to bundler/ruby (maybe node stuff too) might break the build process due to docker volumes.
+Removing the volumes on the docker host seems to fix.
+* If CICD stuff doesn't happen then things are broken, please contact @XertroV